Graduated Response Early Years

 Early language monitoring tool

-The Early Language Monitoring Tool enables you to review an individual child's progress in each aspect of communication and language and plan next steps for learning.
+The Early Language Monitoring Tool (PDF) enables you to review an individual child's progress in each aspect of communication and language and plan next steps for learning.
 This document is needed when completing a Speech and Language referral for therapy.

 Teaching Talking Early Years Profiles (often referred to as Ann Lockes)